dylan-lang/opendylan/documentation/source/building-with-duim/menus.rst

 ``<task-list>``.
-Although it has not been referred to so far, this class will be used as the basic data structure in which task lists are stored, and a more complete description of these data structures is given in `Defining the underlying data structures for tasks
+Although it has not been referred to so far, this class will be used as the basic data structure in which task lists are stored, and a more complete description of these data structures is given in :ref:`defining-the-underlying-data-structures-for-tasks`.
+It transpires that defining the ``frame-task-list`` slot is essential for some of the file handling routines that are described in :ref:`handling-files-in-the-task-list-manager`.
-<callbacks.html#defining-the-underlying-data-structures-for-tasks>`_.
-It
-transpires that defining the ``frame-task-list`` slot is essential for some of the file handling routines that are described in `Handling files in the task list manager
-<callbacks.html#handling-files-in-the-task-list-manager>`_.

 .. code-block:: dylan